mudita/MuditaOS/doc/flashing_win_macos.md

 ![balenaEtcher interface screenshots](./balenaetcher3.png)

+- reboot the phone.

+Note: In order to reboot the phone, do the following:
+* Eject the drive from your Operating System (either using `Safely remove` on Windows, or `Eject` on Linux), or
-- reboot the phone by disconnecting the USB cable and putting in the battery 👌🏻
+* Reboot the phone by disconnecting it from the power supply (USB cable and battery) and connecting it to the relevant power source again.